tutorcruncher/timecruncher/site/terms.md

 1. The failure of TimeCruncher to exercise or enforce any right or provision of the Terms of Service shall not constitute a waiver of such right or provision.
 The Terms of Service constitutes the entire agreement between you and TimeCruncher and govern your use of the Service, superseding any prior agreements between you and TimeCruncher (including, but not limited to, any prior versions of the Terms of Service).
 1. Questions regarding the Terms of Service should be sent to support@tutorcruncher.com
 1. Customer support can be reached at support@tutorcruncher.com

+## Fee Calculations

+TimeCruncher fees are made up of two components: a fixed monthly fee and a usage fee which is proportional the revenue Companies put through TimeCruncher.

+Companies on the "Pay as You Go" price tier have no fixed monthly fee, similarly some Companies on the enterprise tier may negotiate an agreement where they pay no usage fee.
+For more details on pricing see the [pricing page](/pricing).

+Fixed monthly fees are charged retrospectively via invoice.
+Usage fees are calculated and charged in two steps:

+1. For "electronic payments" (eg. where money is collected by Stripe or GoCardless) linked to TimeCruncher an "application fee" is applied at transaction time based on the usage fee percentage.
+1. The total revenue for a company (eg. sum of charges for complete or "cancelled but chargeable" appointments and undeleted Ad Hoc Charges) for each calendar month is calculated.
+The sum of electronic payments is then subtracted to arrive at "total non-electric revenue", the percentage usage fee is then calculated and added to the invoice along with the monthly fee.